Former Chief Information Officer

 Washington, DC 20585

-Mr. Michael M. Johnson is the Chief Information Officer (CIO) for the Department of Energy (DOE).
+Mr. Michael M. Johnson was the Chief Information Officer (CIO) for the Department of Energy (DOE) until January of 2017.
 He has more than 25 years of management and policy experience, with deep expertise in cyber, information sharing and safeguarding, intelligence, and national continuity policy.
-Accountable to the Secretary and Deputy Secretary, Mr. Johnson is responsible for leading the Department’s enterprise information management and technology, to include strategy, policy and standards; management, governance and oversight; information management and technology budget planning; and operations.
-Mr. Johnson is also responsible for cyber leadership and coordination across the extended DOE enterprise including cyber strategy and implementation.
-Mr. Johnson plays a crucial role in advising the Secretary, Deputy Secretary, and program offices to help fulfill the Department’s mission of advancing the national, economic, and energy security of the United States through scientific and technological innovation and the environmental cleanup of the national nuclear weapons complex.
-As CIO, Mr. Johnson also serves as the Department’s Senior Agency Official for Privacy, for Records Management, and for Information Sharing and Safeguarding.
+Accountable to the Secretary and Deputy Secretary, Mr. Johnson was responsible for leading the Department’s enterprise information management and technology, to include strategy, policy and standards; management, governance and oversight; information management and technology budget planning; and operations.
+Mr. Johnson was also responsible for cyber leadership and coordination across the extended DOE enterprise including cyber strategy and implementation.
+Mr. Johnson played a crucial role in advising the Secretary, Deputy Secretary, and program offices to help fulfill the Department’s mission of advancing the national, economic, and energy security of the United States through scientific and technological innovation and the environmental cleanup of the national nuclear weapons complex.
+As CIO, Mr. Johnson also served as the Department’s Senior Agency Official for Privacy, for Records Management, and for Information Sharing and Safeguarding.